 Another difference is in the interior of the carcasses.
 Most German brands offer only uniformly white interiors, and while this looks fine with a white door, it can look a bit cheap when you go for a darker coloured door.
 In contrast, Ballerina Kitchens offer a choice of 26 internal carcass colours.

-Like many other German kitchen brands, Ballerina Kitchens cost about 30% more than the chains and trade-only suppliers.
+Like most other German kitchen brands, Ballerina Kitchens cost about 30% more than the chains and trade-only suppliers.
 However, In the long run, you’ll save money by not having to replace your kitchen for a very long time.
 Compared to other German brands, In our opinion, a Ballerina kitchen will not neccessarily last any longer.
 However, what Ballerina does offer over many other German brands is a higher specification, also known as more ‘bells & whistles”.